Create an Agent

 How to use FileSearch parameters

-document_tool_desc: Tool description with information for the agent.
+document_tool_desc: Description helping the agent understand when to use this tool.
 Write clear, concise descriptions that specify when the tool should be invoked (e.g., “Use this tool to search internal company policies when a user asks about HR procedures.”).
 Include example queries or scenarios to help the agent understand the tool’s intended use, and clearly define the scope and limitations of the tool (e.g., “This tool only searches technical documentation, not customer support tickets.”)

 top_k: Number of results to return from the search.
 A higher top_k increases the likelihood of including relevant results but may introduce more noise.
 A lower top_k gives more focused results but risks missing relevant information.
 Common settings are between 3 and 10.
 For exploratory queries or when context is broad, consider higher values; for targeted tasks, use lower values.